w3c/dwbp/README.md

 dwbp
 ====

-This is the repo for the Data on the Web Best Practices Working Group.
+This is the repo for the <a href="http://www.w3.org/2013/dwbp/">Data on the Web Best Practices Working Group</a>.